manifoldco/torus-cli/README.md

 3. Now, you can build the daemon using `make docker-build`  or `make`inside the `$CLI_REPO` folder.
-4. Override the host name to communicate with your local registry using `./ag prefs set core.registry_uri https://arigato.tools`
+4. Override the host name to communicate with your local registry using `./torus prefs set core.registry_uri https://arigato.tools`
-4. Finally, before you can start working with the daemon and cli you must override the arigato root key with your local development keys.
-Using `./ag prefs set core.public_key_file $REGISTRY_REPO/keys/offline-pub.json`
+4. Finally, before you can start working with the daemon and cli you must override the torus root key with your local development keys.
+Using `./torus prefs set core.public_key_file $REGISTRY_REPO/keys/offline-pub.json`
 5. Now you should be able to begin interacting with the CLI.